 If you are tired or grumpy, you may be more likely to reach for unhealthy options because it feels easier.
 By making sure you only have healthy (and tasty) food nearby, it will be easier for you to avoid reaching for anything.

 Preparing all of your healthy meals before working night shift is the key to staying healthy.

 Meal prepping can be a cost-effective and easy way to make sure that you have all the meals ready that you need.
 The last thing you want to be doing is cooking when you are tired and hungry after working night shift so try to cook as much as you can beforehand.
 If you need some ideas, be sure to check out the recipes on my website.

 It may also be a great idea to invest in a slow cooker!
 Put your favourite dish on while you are at work and then eat it straight away when you wake up.

 When you’re working night shift, do you get sucked in by the vending machine at work?
 Or end up driving through 24-hour takeaways?
 If this is the case, you need to start bringing your own food to work!

 Packing your own meals means you choose what to put in them, making it easier to eat healthier options.
-Pack a few small snacks rather than large meals as they may leave you feeling lethargic and heavy during your night shift.
+Pack a few small healthy late-night snacks rather than large meals as they may leave you feeling lethargic and heavy during your night shift.

 Snacking on something healthy every few hours can help keep your metabolism going and help you feel full without overdoing it.